mattjmorrison/dotfiles/README.md

 ## Zsh

-AWhen you first open the terminal you will notice the custom prompt.
+When you first open the terminal you will notice the custom prompt.
 The prompt takes up the full width of the terminal and is two or three lines depending on if you are currently in a directory that is a git repo.
 The image below details the core components of the prompt.
 Additionally if you enter a directory that